 The droughts experienced during 2017 limited irrigation, which reduced yields and delayed the replanting of fields resulted in the recognition of impairment relating to 1 April 2017, which was restated accordingly.

-With the introduction of RTGS in Zimbabwe during 31 March 2019 and an inability to forecast cash flows in RTGS the cash flows relating to the Zimbabwe operations were prepared in US\$ and the discount rate was adjusted for currency and country uncertainty.
-The recoverable amount was then translated at the spot rate at 31 March 2019 into RTGS and as a result a reversal of an impairment was recognised as a result of a weakening in RTGS against the US\$.
+Which was restated accordingly and an inability to forecast each flows in RTGS the cash flows relating to the Zimbabwe operations were prepared in USS and the discount rate was adjusted for currency and country uncertainty.
+The recoverable amount was then translated at the spot rate at 31 March 2019 into RTGS and as a result of a weakening in RTGS against the USS.
 At this stage Zimbabwe was not determined to be hyperinflationary.